aya-kd/Constellation-Hackathon-2023/README.md

 **Haven**

 # 2. Description
 It is a decentralized application (Dapp) designed to assist refugees in securing rental accommodations in the countries where they have sought refuge.
-Users have the option to contribute funds to support refugees in paying their rent, while property owners can list their properties for rent.
+Users have the option to donate funds to support refugees in paying their rent, while property owners can list their properties for rent.

 # 3. Technologies
 Tech stack used in this project: